Lundin Energy: Accusations of complicity in war crimes

 The Lundin case raises the issue of access to remedy and reparation for victims of human rights violations linked with business activities.
+Lundin Energy now endorses the UN Guiding Principles on Business and Human Rights, acknowledging the duty of business enterprises to contribute to effective remedy of adverse impact that it has caused or contributed to.
 In May 2016, representatives of communities in Block 5A claimed their right to remedy and reparation and called upon Lundin and its shareholders to pay off their debt.
+The company has denied responsibility and therefore has not yet provided remedies and reparations to the victims.

-Lundin Energy endorses the UN Guiding Principles on Business and Human Rights, acknowledging the duty of business enterprises to contribute to effective remedy of adverse impact that it has caused or contributed to.
 The company has never refuted publicly reported incriminating facts.
 Nor has it substantiated its claim that its activities contributed to the improvement of the lives of the people of Sudan.
 It never showed an interest in the consequences of the oil war for the communities in its concession area.
 A shareholder proposal to adopt a human rights friendly legal strategy that takes into account the victims' right to access to justice and prompt redress, was almost unanimously rejected by the 2021 Annual General Meeting of the company.
 The company maintains a website about its activities in Sudan, as well as one that is dedicated to the criminal case.

 Criticism has also been directed towards former Minister for Foreign Affairs Carl Bildt, a former board member for the company, responsible for ethics.
 Ethiopia arrested the two Swedish journalists Johan Persson and Martin Schibbye and held them for 14 months before releasing them.
 Conflict Ethiopian Judicial Authority v Swedish journalists 2011 was caused as the journalist studied report of human rights violation in the Ogaden in connection with activities of Lundin Petroleum.

-The trial against Lundin may become a landmark case because of the novelty and complexity of the legal issues that the Swedish court will have to decide.
-It would be the first time since the Nuremberg trails that a multibillion-dollar company were to be charged for international crimes.
-The court is likely to answer a number of important legal questions, including about the individual criminal liability of corporate executives vs. corporate criminal liability of organisations, the applicable standard of proof for international crimes before a national court, and the question whether a lack of due diligence is sufficient for a finding of guilt.
+As a corporation, Lundin has not yet been charged criminally.
+A criminal trial of this nature against Lundin would become a landmark case because of the novelty and complexity of the legal issues that the Swedish court will have to decide.
 On 23 May 2019, the T.M.C.
 Asser Institute for International Law in The Hague organized a Towards criminal liability of corporations for human rights violations: The Lundin case in Sweden.